 Traits they are testing

-Decision Making – Based on traditional pattern recognition puzzles you must recognise the pattern and then move the pieces to create a new pattern in the shortest number of moves possible
+Being presented with a pattern on the screen and then moving the available pieces to create a match the pattern in the shortest number of moves possible

-Focus – You need to recognise simple pattern irregularities and tap the screen when they appear
+Recognising simple pattern irregularities and taping the screen when they appear